aaronsuh1201/Silicon-diode/README.md

 ## What I learned

-- [Be specific.
-Include something you got wrong at first.]
 - [unlike metal where higher temperature rather increases the resistance, in diode, higher temperature lowers the voltage required to have electrons flow thorugh. lowering resistance. ]
 - [thermal energy increases the probability of a charge having enough energy to cross a barrier of height ]